Rue Saint-Sulpice (Paris): Rue du Petit-Lion

 The former Rue du Petit-Lion extended from the Rue de Condé to the Rue de Tournon.
 Opened around 1500, it was initially called "ruelle descendant à la rue neuve de la Foire" or "ruelle allant à la Foire" (referring to the Saint-Germain Market).
 By the 17th century, it became known as the Rue du Petit-Lion due to a shop sign featuring a lion.
-It was also referred to as "Rue du Petit-Lion-Saint-Sulpice" to distinguish it from the Rue du Petit-Lion-Saint-Sauveur (now Rue Tiquetonne).
+It was also referred to as the "Rue du Petit-Lion-Saint-Sulpice" to distinguish it from the Rue du Petit-Lion-Saint-Sauveur (now the Rue Tiquetonne).

 Rue du Petit-Bourbon

-The Rue du Petit-Bourbon, connecting to the Saint-Sulpice Church since the 16th century, was formed in 1816 by merging two streets: the Rue du Petit-Bourbon (between Rue de Tournon and Rue Garancière) and the Rue des Aveugles (between Rue Garancière and Place Saint-Sulpice).
-Located in the former 11th arrondissement, Luxembourg quarter, the Rue du Petit-Bourbon-Saint-Sulpice began at Nos.
-1–2 Rue de Tournon and Nos.
-101–70, ending at Nos.
+The Rue du Petit-Bourbon, connecting to the Saint-Sulpice Church since the 16th century, was formed in 1816 by merging two streets: the Rue du Petit-Bourbon (between the Rue de Tournon and the Rue Garancière) and the Rue des Aveugles (between the Rue Garancière and the Place Saint-Sulpice).
+Located in the former 11th arrondissement, Luxembourg quarter, the Rue du Petit-Bourbon-Saint-Sulpice began at nos.
+1–2 Rue de Tournon and nos.
+101–70, ending at nos.
 1–2 Rue Garancière and Rue des Aveugles.
 The street numbers were marked in red, with the highest odd number being 9 and the highest even number 12.

-The street was likely named after Louis III de Montpensier, whose mansion was located between Rue de Tournon and Rue Garancière.
-It is cited as "Rue du Petit Bourbon" in a 1636 manuscript.
+The street was likely named after Louis III de Montpensier, whose mansion was located between the Rue de Tournon and the Rue Garancière.
+It is cited as the "Rue du Petit Bourbon" in a 1636 manuscript.
 In 1702, within the Louvre quarter, the street had four houses and four street lanterns.
-In 1792, it was merged into the Rue du Petit-Lion but renamed "Rue du 31-Mai" in 1793 to commemorate the fall of the Girondins.
+In 1792, it was merged into the Rue du Petit-Lion but renamed the "Rue du 31-Mai" in 1793 to commemorate the fall of the Girondins.
 It reverted to its original name in 1815.

 Rue des Aveugles

 North of the church, between the current Rue Saint-Sulpice and Rue Mabillon, lay the Cimetière des Aveugles.
 This small cemetery, one of six under the Saint-Sulpice parish, measured 33 by 28 meters, opened in 1664, and closed in 1784.
-The section between the current Place Saint-Sulpice and Rue Garancière is cited as "Rue de l'Aveugle" in a 1636 manuscript, later known as "Rue des Prêtres" (1642), "Rue du Cimetière-Saint-Sulpice," and "Rue des Aveugles" (after 1697).
-Until the mid-18th century, the Rue des Aveugles extended to Rue des Canettes, but houses south of this section were demolished to create a small square (part of the current Place Saint-Sulpice).
+The section between the current Place Saint-Sulpice and Rue Garancière is cited as the "Rue de l'Aveugle" in a 1636 manuscript, later known as the "Rue des Prêtres" (1642), "Rue du Cimetière-Saint-Sulpice," and "Rue des Aveugles" (after 1697).
+Until the mid-18th century, the Rue des Aveugles extended to the Rue des Canettes, but houses south of this section were demolished to create a small square (part of the current Place Saint-Sulpice).
 The Rue des Aveugles was incorporated into the Rue du Petit-Bourbon in 1816.